AtlasPilotPuppy/spark-streamingsql/README.md

 ### How to Build and Deploy ###

-**spark-streamsql** is built with sbt, you could use sbt related command to test/compile/package.
+**spark-streamsql** is built with sbt, you could use sbt related commands to test/compile/package.

 **spark-streamsql** is built on Spark-1.3, you could change the Spark version in `Build.scala` to the version you wanted, currently **spark-streamsql** can be worked with Spark version 1.3+.

 To use **spark-streamsql**, put the packaged jar into your environment where Spark could access, you could use `spark-submit --jars` or other ways.

+---

+**Current Limitations:**

+1. `write` related semantics like `INSERT` are not supported in streaming query.
+2. DDL related clauses are supported with limitations.
+3. The coverage of DML is depended on SparkSQL.
+4. No DataFrame support for streaming data.

 ---